Duke of Earl: Cover versions

 The Pearlettes, a girl group, released a cover of the song (as "Duchess of Earl") in 1962, reaching No. 96 on the Billboard chart.
 In early 1962, an answer song to Chandler's hit, by Bobbie Smith and the Dream Girls, was also titled "Duchess of Earl".
 Despite having the same title, the two songs have different music and lyrics.

 Another cover was recorded by the UK doo-wop outfit Darts in 1979.
 It reached No. 6 in the UK Singles Chart.

 In 1988, an Australian harmony group dubbed 'Dukes of Earlwood featuring Armondo Hurley' reached No. 12 in Australia with their cover of the song.
 This version's success followed the popularity of a TV commercial for Decoré Shampoo which featured an adaptation of "Duke of Earl" as its jingle.

 In 1991, John Goodman recorded a version for the credits to his film, King Ralph.

 Frank Black also recorded a cover version of the song, which was featured on a four-song CD released by the Hello CD of the Month Club in November 1993.

+Youth Brigade covered the song on their album Sink with Kalifornija.